The Adult Psychoanalytic Training Program

 Top of Page

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the American Psychoanalytic Association and the Institute for Psychoanalytic Education.
-The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.
-The American Psychoanalytic Association designates this Live Activity for a maximum of 1 AMA PRA Category 1 Credit™ per hour of instruction.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-Important Disclosure Information For All Learners: None of the planners and presenters of this CME program have any relevant financial relationships to disclose.
+The Institute’s educational activities have been planned and implemented in accordance with the Essentials Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of The American Psychoanalytic Association and The Psychoanalytic Institute.
+The American Psychoanalytic Association is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians and takes responsibility for the content, quality, and scientific integrity of this CME activity.
+The American Psychoanalytic Association designates this educational activity for 2 credit hours in category 1 credit towards the AMA Physician’s Recognition Award.
+Each physician should claim only those hours of credit that he / she actually spent in the educational activity.
+Disclosure information about relevant financial relationships is on record.
+The Psychoanalytic Institute maintains responsibility for the program and its content and offers 2 credit hours for this activity.
+Important Disclosure Information for All Learners: None of the planners and presenters of this CME program have any relevant financial relationships to disclose.